kq1231/timely/tasks.md

 - [OutputNotifier]s and repositories should be able to infer return type of models.
 - BUG: Keyboard issue.
 Keyboards have a done button.

-- Tab 2
+- Tab 2 -D
     - Left align duration
     - Acivity TFF should be a little more below the appbar.

-- Tab 3
+- Tab 3 -D
     - TTF hint text should be "Activity"
     - It should be at the top
+    - Date should also be deleted if its entries are zero
+    - Add completion feature

-- Tab 4
+- Tab 4 -D
-    - BUG: Output provider not refreshed
+    - BUG: Output not refreshed

-- Home screen
+- Home screen -D
     - Activity left-aligned and time right-aligned

-- Tab 5
+- Tab 5 -D
     - Header names are wrong

 **Inshaa Allah**